Dimitri Payet - The Perils of a Late Bloomer

 While being rewarded with a new revised contract, it's hard to imagine that it included specific clauses as to the nature or name of players the club had to sign and for that reason, it's hard to support Payet's frustrations.

-Payet's age is also not appropriate justification for his recent actions.
+Payet's age is also not an appropriate justification for his recent actions.
 It would appear that his lack of application as a younger player in France resulted in his status as a late bloomer.
 Furthermore, his style of play is such that his foot speed is not likely to fade anytime soon, hence West Ham rewarding him with such a lengthy contract.

 Ultimately, there is a pattern to Payet’s behaviour with his latest outburst appearing cyclical in nature leaving Bilic well within his rights to publically name and shame his star player.